2012 Wake Forest Demon Deacons football team

 The 2012 Wake Forest Demon Deacons football team represented Wake Forest University during the 2012 NCAA Division I FBS football season.
 The team was coached by Jim Grobe, who was coaching his twelfth season at the school, and played its home games at BB&T Field.
 Wake Forest competed in the Atlantic Coast Conference, as they have since the league's inception in 1953, and are in the Atlantic Division.

-Previous season

-They finished the 2011 season 6–7, 5–3 in ACC play to finish in a tie for second place in the Atlantic Division.
-They were invited to the Music City Bowl where they were defeated by Mississippi State 23–17.

 Before the season

 Recruiting

 On national signing day, the Demon Deacons received letters of intent from 19 players.